niels-slotboom/notes/Submanifolds.typ

 $
   S_"ADM" [alpha,beta,gamma] = integral_cal(M) d^m x sqrt(g) [macron(cal(R)) + epsilon (k^2 - k_(i j) k^(i j))] + "(boundary terms)".
 $
 This is a significant result---given a foliation, it splits the Einstein-Hilbert action into purely foliation-intrinsic parts (the intrinsic Ricci scalar $macron(cal(R))$, associated to the Levi-Civita connection of the induced metric $gamma$) and extrinsic parts (the extrinsic curvature $k(X,Y)$).
 The ADM action is the starting point of the ADM formalism, which provides a Hamiltonian formulation of general relativity.
-At this point, the first step would be to compute the canonical momenta associated to the lapse $alpha$, the shift components $beta_i$ and the induced metric components $gamma_(i j)$ which together constitute the full metric $g$.
+At this point, the first step would be to compute the canonical momenta associated to the degrees of freedom of the metric, i.e. the lapse $alpha$, the shift components $beta_i$ and the induced metric components $gamma_(i j)$.